yghazala/yghazala/README.md

 ![header](https://capsule-render.vercel.app/api?type=transparent&height=90&text=Hey!%20I'm%20oSynq&fontColor=9745f5&fontAlignY=50&animation=twinkling)

-# Hey!
-Nice to meet you! 👋
+# Nice to meet you! 👋

 Hey there, I'm oSynq — a curious teen who's really into cyber security and computer stuff.
 I love digging into code and figuring out how to make things work better and safer.
 Whether it's learning about how to keep my devices secure or messing around with game mods, I'm always up for a challenge.